 “Community pharmacies are open long hours.
 They’re also open every day of the week.
 We are willing.
 We are ready.
 And we are able to administer both flu and pneumococcal vaccines,” said attendee Parmjit Agarwal, PharmD, MBA, APhA’s associate director of corporate alliances, following Frieden’s response.

 Pharmacists also set a great example for their colleagues and patients.
 They led health professionals with a 95% immunization rate for themselves last year, according to a recent CDC survey published in the Morbidity and Mortality Weekly Report.
 Doctors and nurses followed closely behind at 89%.

-This year’s vaccine has been updated to better match the H3N2 strain.
-This was the predominant strain last year, but the vaccine was very poorly matched to it.
+This year’s vaccine has been updated to better match the H3N2 strain, the predominant strain last year.
 The 2014 influenza vaccine was only 13% effective against this strain, also known as the “Switzerland variant.”

 The trivalent vaccine contains H3N2-like, H1N1-like, and B/Yamagata lineage-like strains.
 The quadrivalent vaccine contains a B/Victoria lineage-like strain as well.
 Again this year, people will have a couple of alternatives to conventional needles.
 Intradermal vaccines use shorter needles.
 Intranasal vaccines are also available.
 “It doesn’t matter which flu vaccine you get—just get one,” Frieden said.

 Last year’s influenza season was a particularly bad one.
 The hospitalization rate among seniors was the highest ever documented.
 An H3-predominant influenza season typically hits seniors harder than other strains, Frieden noted.

 Influenza vaccination rates